hermin9804/typeorm-markdown-generator/erd.md

   - `title`: Title of the post.
   - `content`: Content of the post.
   - `user`: User who created the post.
-  - `comments`: List of comments on the post.
+  - `comments`: Comments on the post.
+  - `category`: Category of the post.

 ## User